 Typically, about 20% of customers are responsible for almost 80% of brand revenue, so it is important to know your regular customers, their habits, preferences.
-Knowing what they like and what they avoid, we can provide our company with stable growth.
+Knowing what they like and what they avoid, we can provide our company with stable growth in building customer value.
 It turns out, it is the customer-oriented companies that grow up to 250% faster than the competition.
 So what is behind their tremendous success, even more so in unstable times?

 High consumer loyalty directly affects a company’s profitability and market position.
 Even more so now, when almost all industries have been hit by the pandemic crisis, it is crucial to organize business around the needs of regular customers.
 Unfortunately, the desire for profit, while cutting costs, results in the practice of actions that actually harm customers and in the long run affect the company’s revenue.
 The loyalty program should be looked at from a long-term perspective.
 Only then will we realize its potential and see that it is an investment, not a cost.